If I asked you to think of the word “flexible” what comes to mind? Are you touching your toes? Doing a split? In a yoga class doing downward dog?

 If you want to be in a long-term relationship or marriage, balancing the wants and needs of a partner along with one’s own interests requires compromise and the ability to adapt; both of which require flexibility.
 When conflict occurs, the level of flexibility that exists between a couple is tested.

 People with personality disorders are hard to maintain friendships or family relations with let alone romantic relationships.
-Oftentimes the only way a personality disordered person can maintain a romantic relationship is to be with another disordered individual (like attracts like, right).
+Oftentimes the only way a personality disordered person can maintain a romantic relationship is to be with another disordered individual.

 Personality disorders exist when these traits become so pronounced, rigid, and maladaptive that they impair work and/or interpersonal functioning.
 In seeing how people react to stress and conflict, one can see a personality disorder come out in its extreme form.
 The mask tends to totally drop and a person’s true character shines through.
 People with personality disorders tend to escalate rather than deescalate conflicts.
 Voices are raised, curse words are spoken, insults are thrown, and any sense of civility falls by the wayside.